kparc/kcc/README.md

 ### wha

-k is an simple, expressive and powerful computer language.
+k is a simple, expressive and powerful computer language.

 The power stems from the fact that k is designed as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language drive you to think about problems in a focused and clear way that quickly takes you to efficient and elegant solutions.
-And the reason why thinking in terms of k is so effective is nothing supernatural: brevity is a soul of wit.
+And the reason why thinking in terms of k is so effective is nothing supernatural: brevity is the soul of wit.

 k programs are concise, the syntax of the language is terse, and there is no boilerplate code to write.
 In k, most of the time is spent on thinking about the problem rather than writing and refactoring code or browsing source.